and Malignant Form

 Every type of human activity has a malignant equivalent.

-The pursuit of happiness, the accumulation of wealth, the exercise of power, the love of one's self are all tools in the struggle to survive and, as such, are commendable.
+The pursuit of happiness, the accumulation of wealth, the exercise of power, or the love of one's self are all tools in the struggle to survive and, as such, are commendable.
 They do, however, have malignant counterparts: pursuing pleasures (hedonism), greed and avarice as manifested in criminal activities, murderous authoritarian regimes and narcissism.

 What separates the malignant versions from the benign ones?